All Episodes

 Barack Obama votes for it three times and then tells people it's because it doesn't have a provision to protect Roe versus Wade.

-He didn't want any of that to happen.
+He didn't want any of that to happen because the original decision was abortion.

-Last Saturday night, Lake Forest, California, after the Saddle Sore Civil Forum, the Christian broadcasting network's David Brody interviewed Obama, and he said, real quick, the Born Alive Infant Protection Act.
+Last Saturday night, Lake Forest, California, after the Saddle Soar Civil Forum, the Christian Broadcasting Network's David Brody interviewed Obama, and he said, real quick, the Born Alive Infant Protection Act, they're basically saying they felt like you misrepresented your position on that bill.

 Here is a situation where folks are lying.

-I have said repeatedly that I would have been completely and fully in support of the federal bill that everybody supported, which was to say that you should provide assistance to any infant that was born, uh, even if it was as a consequence of an induced abortion.
+I have said repeatedly that I would have been completely and fully in support of the federal bill that everybody supported, which was to say that you should provide assistance to any infant that was born, even if it was as a consequence of an induced abortion.

 That was not the bill that was presented at the state level.

-So for people to suggest that I and the Illinois Medical Society, so Illinois' doctors were somehow in favor of withholding life-saving support from an infant born alive is ridiculous.
+So for people to suggest that I and the Illinois Medical Society, so Illinois' doctors, were somehow in favor of withholding life-saving support from an infant born alive is ridiculous.

-Well, uh you know, I I think that whether you're looking at it from a theological perspective or uh a scientific perspective, answering that question with specificity.
+Well, you know, I think that whether you're looking at it from a theological perspective or a scientific perspective, answering that question with specificity is above my pay grade.

-The fact is is that although we've had a president who's opposed to abortion over the last eight years, abortions have not gone down.
+The fact is, is that although we've had a president who's opposed to abortion over the last eight years, abortions have not gone down.

-Yes, they have, but but I every time I hear this, you know, you everybody you know Chris Matthews talks about the tingle he gets up his leg when he listens to Obama, I get a chill up my spine.
+Yes, they have, but every time I hear this, you know, everybody, you know, Chris Matthews talks about the tingle he gets up his leg when he listens to Obama.

-He cannot give a number, an age, any age at which point a baby gets human rights that's above his pay grade.
+He cannot give a number, an age, any age at which point a baby gets human rights.

 Let's listen to him again in the Illinois Senate in April 2002, once again debating the Born Alive Infant Protection Act.